Document Bank of Virginia

 1754-1820s

-The American Revolution is often considered one of the most crucial times of United States history to study, as it lays the groundwork for all political history following it.
-Not only did it end the colonial relationship with England, but it brought about political change that would not only shape our lives, but would serve as an example for other nations.
-It also called into question social and political relationships, raising questions of freedom and inalienable rights.
+The American Revolution is considered one of the most crucial times of United States history to study, as it lays the groundwork for all political history following it.
+Not only did it end the colonial relationship with England, but it brought about political change that shaped our lives and served as an example for other nations.
+It also called into question social and political relationships, raising questions regarding freedom and inalienable rights.
 Some of America’s most important documents and greatest political minds come from this era.
-The war itself also was Revolutionary, with successful guerilla-style fighting and the defeat by colonials of well-trained British military forces.
+The war itself also was revolutionary, with successful guerilla-style fighting and the defeat by colonials of well-trained British military forces.

-Following the war, the creation of the Constitution and the process of ratification shifted not only the style of government, but also the way in which governments functioned and an increased public investment.
-This process also called into question the balance of power between federal and state, an issue that would continue to be present in American Politics well after the Constitution of 1787 and the Bill of Rights were completed.
-Despite strong unity among many in the Revolution, economic, regional, social, ideological, religious, and political tensions did not fade, and in some cases, increased, as America sought to define itself.
+Following the war, the creation of the U.S. Constitution and the process of ratification shifted not only the style of government, but also the way in which governments functioned with an increased public investment.
+This process also called into question the balance of power between federal and state governments, an issue that continued to be present in American politics long after the Constitution and the Bill of Rights were completed.
+Despite strong unity among many in during the American Revolution, political, economic, regional, social, ideological, and religious tensions did not fade, and in some cases---especially with respect to slavery---increased as the United States sought to define itself.

 Learn more in the National U.S. History Content Standards.